‘El Chapo’ son Ovidio Guzmán López pleads not guilty to US drug and money laundering charges

-CHICAGO — (AP) — Ovidio Guzmán López, a son of former Sinaloa cartel leader Joaquin "El Chapo" Guzmán, pleaded not guilty Monday to drug trafficking, money laundering and other charges during his first court appearance since being extradited to the U.S. from Mexico.
+CHICAGO — (AP) — Ovidio Guzmán López, a son of former Sinaloa cartel leader Joaquin "El Chapo" Guzmán, pleaded not guilty in Chicago on Monday to U.S. drug trafficking, money laundering and other charges during his first court appearance since being extradited to the U.S. from Mexico.

-Guzmán López was extradited Friday, five months after U.S. prosecutors unsealed sprawling indictments against him and his brothers, known collectively as the "Chapitos."
-The indictments laid out how following their father's extradition and eventual life sentence in the U.S. in 2019, the brothers steered the cartel increasingly into synthetic drugs such as methamphetamine and the powerful opioid fentanyl.
+Guzmán López was extradited on Friday, five months after U.S. prosecutors unsealed sprawling indictments against him and his brothers, known collectively as the "Chapitos."
+The indictments allege that following their father's extradition and eventual life sentence in the U.S. in 2019, the brothers steered the cartel increasingly into synthetic drugs such as methamphetamine and the powerful opioid fentanyl.

-During the 15-minute arraignment, Guzmán López pleaded not guilty through a translator, standing before a judge in an orange jumpsuit and matching orange slippers, with his legs shacked at the ankles.
-He hunched forwarded as he listened to prosecutors and Judge Sharon Johnson Coleman.
+During Monday's 15-minute arraignment with a larger-than-usual contingent of security inside the courtroom, Guzmán López pleaded not guilty through a translator.
+He stood before U.S. District Judge Sharon Johnson Coleman in an orange jumpsuit and matching orange slippers, with his legs shacked at the ankles.

-A larger than usual contingent of seven security staff stood in the courtroom, with one facing the court benches and watching visitors.
+The short, slight 33-year-old, whose nickname is “the Mouse,” hunched forward, answering questions from the judge softly and politely, presenting a picture that sharply contrasted with the reputation for extreme violence of the cartel he allegedly helps lead.

-Mexican security forces captured Guzmán López, known as "the Mouse," in January in Culiacan, capital of Sinaloa state, the cartel's namesake.
-His arrest set off violence that left 30 people dead, including 10 military personnel.
+His arrest by Mexican security forces in January in Culiacan — the capital of Sinaloa state, the cartel's namesake — set off violence that left 30 people dead, including 10 military personnel.
 Mexico's army used Black Hawk helicopter gunships against the cartel's truck-mounted .50-caliber machine guns.
 Cartel gunmen hit two military aircraft, forcing them to land, and sent gunmen to the city's airport, where military and civilian aircraft were hit by gunfire.

 Three years earlier, the government tried to capture him, but aborted the operation after similar violence.